 - Trading in Public Places Policy 2017 This policy supports the Public Places Bylaw 2017 by providing additional detail on trading activities such as markets, temporary events and alfresco dining in public places.
 The policy's aim is to ensure trading activities are carried out safely, appropriately and with minimum nuisance to the general public.
 Compliance with this policy is a requirement of the Public Places Bylaw 2017.

-- Waste Levy Allocation Policy 2011 The purpose of this policy is to ensure optimal and transparent allocation of the national waste levy funding to waste minimisation projects, and increase the range, scale and number of waste minimisation activities on the Kāpiti Coast through effective use of the waste levy fund.
+- Waste Levy Grants Allocation Policy 2020 The purpose of this policy is to ensure optimal and transparent allocation of the national waste levy funding to waste minimisation projects, and increase the range, scale and number of waste minimisation activities on the Kāpiti Coast through effective use of the waste levy fund.